 Other Work 2017/18 Actions Towards Completion Solar Feasibility Study Completed a feasibility study to understand the costs and benefits associated with installing solar photovoltaic systems on four of the City's highest energy usage facilities.
-This work has resulted in a project to install the systems being included in the 2018/19- 2021/22 Corporate Business Plan.
+This work has resulted in a project to install the systems being included in the 2018/19-2021/22 Corporate Business Plan.
 Town Team Grants Provided approximately \$40,000 in grant funding to the City's Town Teams and assistance through the City's Place Managers to strengthen these groups and facilitate the development of action plans and delivery of great place outcomes.
-Mount Hawthorn Hawkers Market and Beaufort Street Artisan Market Continued to support the Mount Hawthorn Hawkers Market and Beaufort Street Artisan Market.

-Other Work 2017/18 Actions Towards Completion Character Retention and Heritage Areas Introduced a new Heritage Area for Janet Street and a new Character Retention Area for Carr Street, both in West Perth, to protect the cultural, historic and built form of these streets.
+Mount Hawthorn Hawkers Continued to support the Mount Hawthorn Hawkers Market Market and Beaufort and Beaufort Street Artisan Market.
+Street Artisan Market Character Retention and Introduced a new Heritage Area for Janet Street and a new Heritage Areas Character Retention Area for Carr Street, both in West Perth, to protect the cultural, historic and built form of these streets.
 Heritage Assistance Fund Provided heritage grant funding of \$82,000 to help members of the community restore and maintain their heritage properties for future generations.
-North Perth and Mount Hawthorn Parking Restrictions Monitored and progressed a review of the parking restrictions in the North Perth and Mount Hawthorn Town Centres to ensure that parking restrictions in the area function appropriately.
+North Perth and Mount Monitored and progressed a review of the parking restrictions Hawthorn Parking in the North Perth and Mount Hawthorn Town Centres to Restrictions ensure that parking restrictions in the area function appropriately.
 Built Form Policy Continued to work with the Department of Planning, Lands and Heritage on local planning policy provisions on landscaping and setbacks that are subject to the approval of the Western Australian Planning Commission.
-The above work will lead to an amendment to the Built Form Policy in 2018/19.
-Car Parking Policy Completed a review of the City's Car Parking Local Planning Policy to provide guidance on car parking for non-residential development.
-Design Review Panel Completed a review of the City's design review process and introduced a new Design Review Panel and Terms of Reference.
-Parklets Worked with local businesses in Mount Hawthorn to install a new parklet on Scarborough Beach Road.
+The characteristic in the day of the control of the Coult Court The above work will lead to an amendment to the Built Form Can Paulina Paliau Policy in 2018/19.
+Car Parking Policy Completed a review of the City's Car Parking Local Planning Policy to provide guidance on car parking for non-residential Design Pavious Panel development.
+Completed a review of the City's design review process and Design Review Panel introduced a new Design Review Panel and Terms of Reference.
+Parklets Worked with local businesses in Mount Hawthorn to install a Parkiets new parklet on Scarborough Beach Road. new parkiet on scarborough beach hoad.
 Worked with local businesses in North Perth to relocate the existing City-managed parklet along Angove Street.
 Completion of the above projects will occur in early 2018/19.
 Name the Lanes Continued to work with the Geographic Names Committee (Landgate), the Department of Aboriginal Affairs and the Whadjuk Working Party to name 12 laneways around Beaufort Street.